Skip to content

 # Defer to next tier

-SASE_VCS_PROVIDER=auto sase commit my_feature
+SASE_VCS_PROVIDER=auto sase stitch create my_feature

 The --vcs-provider CLI flag on sase ace and sase axe sets this variable internally: